techquee/Gmail-MockApp/README.md

 1. Search added using Ng2SearchPipeModule,
 2. SelectALL mail functionality included,
 3. Send mail using SMTP API with elastic mail service,
-4. Gmail Api to get data like unread, draft [mails],
+4. Gmail Api to get data like unread, draft [mails]
 5. Login Register functionality,
 6. see and delete user code also included,
 7. starred and unstar mails, and